mcwhittemore/node-hooks/readme.md

 ### hooks install

-Installs hooks into the current project and seeds the hooks.json and package.json file if needed.
+Installs hooks into the current working directory and seeds the hooks.json and package.json file if needed.

+### hooks uninstall

+Uninstall hooks from the current working directory.
+Removes hooks.json, but does not touch package.json.

 ### hooks add {hook-module} [options]